Maithili95/CHEME7770-PS-2/README.md

 Glucose uptake rate = 10 mmol/gDW/h (so lower bound of M_glc_D_b was set to -10)

 Rxns in involving pyruvate kinase and the production of glutamate are activated.
+(This was done by changing CRPnoGLM to NOT(CRPnoGLM) for glnA in Table 17 of Palsson et al.)

 Without regulatory constraints:
 For the unregulated results, changes were made in the exchange_array.